InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 • Are the parking spaces covered?

-• Is street parking allowed or do I need a permit?
+• Is street parking allowed, or do I need a permit?

-What is your apartment’s pet policy?
+What is your property’s pet policy?

 What is your guest policy?